fracpete/bootstrapp/README.md

 # bootstrapp
 Command-line tool for bootstrapping Maven applications just by using the dependencies.
+It allows you to generate cross-platform applications, by using shell scripts for Linux/Mac and batch files for Windows, or Linux packages for Debian (`.deb`) and/or Redhat (`.rpm`).

 ## Command-line options